 Recycling Extra Paint

-We always recommend recycling leftover paint since it can be used to make new water-based paints or mixed together for reuse in community projects like graffiti removal.
+If you have extra paint that can still be used, we always recommend recycling it.
+It's the least wasteful option and the paint can be used to make new water-based paints or mixed together for reuse in community projects like graffiti removal.

-If you live in one of the the 9 states with PaintCare, an organization that manages local paint recycling programs, take leftover paint to a drop-off site, where it is sorted for reuse, recycling, energy recovery, or safe disposal.
+If you live in one of the the states with paint stewardship programs operated by PaintCare, an organization that manages local paint recycling programs.
+So if you're wondering where to dispose of paint for recycling, take your leftover paint to a drop-off site, where it is sorted for reuse, recycling, energy recovery, or safe disposal.

 For those living in non-PaintCare states, you can donate unused and unopened water-based paint at a Habitat for Humanity ReStore, which sells gently-used and discounted furniture, appliances and building materials, like paint, from Habitat projects across the country.